jlintz/pager-huety/README.md

 -----
     -h, --help            show this help message and exit --pd-api-key PD_API_KEY
                           API Key for pager duty
-    --company COMPANY     Company name used with Pager Duty (for API requests) --hue-host HUE_HOST   Hostname of your Philips Hue Bridge --lamp LAMP           Hostname of your Philips Hue Bridge --night-only NIGHT_ONLY
-                        Will only flash lights between 9PM - 7AM
+    --hue-host HUE_HOST   Hostname of your Philips Hue Bridge --lamp LAMP           Numeric id of the lamp to flash --night-only          Will only flash lights between 9PM - 7AM --user-filter USER_FILTER
-    --user-filter USER_FILTER
                           Only trigger lights if incident is assigned to one of these user ids
-    --log-level LOG_LEVEL
+    --test                Test Pager Duty connection and Flash lights --log-level LOG_LEVEL
                           Set logging level

 Example
 -----
-    ./pager-huety.py --pd-api-key=asdfgh --company=chartbeat --hue-host=Philips-hue.home
+    ./pager-huety.py --pd-api-key=asdfgh --hue-host=Philips-hue.home